 A landmark building in Chongqing, namely the Hongya Cave

-in central downtown, recently became a web-star on Douyin, a popular Chinese short video sharing APP.
-Among the top ten attractions of China selected by online media during the past 2018 May Day Holiday, Hongya Cave ranked the second, only after the Forbidden City
+in central downtown, recently became a web-star on Douyin, a popular Chinese short video-sharing App.
+Hongya Cave ranked second after the Forbidden City

-in Beijing.
-After Hongya Cave rose to fame, it was said to begin to charge entrance fees of CNY 20 on national public holidays, while it has long been opened for free in the past.
+in Beijing, among the top ten attractions of China selected by online media during the past 2018 May Day Holiday.
+After Hongya Cave became famous, it was rumored that it would begin to charge entrance fees of CNY 20 on national public holidays.
+It has been free in the past.

 How did Hongya Cave become a web-star?

 |Hongya Cave at Night